grumpyjames/birding-almanac/features/a-200-bird-year/part-32-an-epic-day-out.md

 #### Mosquito Trail

-We head out into (onto?) the common, taking a South-East sort of path, marked by waypoints with a mosquito design on them.
+We head out onto the common, taking a South-East sort of path, marked by waypoints with a mosquito design on them.
 A memory of when I was last here is keyed on this - I can see an impressive mosquito sculpture in my mind's eye.
 I don't think that's too for